kick-project/kick/README.md

 [![Github Actions](https://github.com/kick-project/kick/workflows/Go/badge.svg?branch=master)](https://github.com/kick-project/kick/actions) [![Go Report Card](https://goreportcard.com/badge/kick-project/kick)](https://goreportcard.com/report/kick-project/kick)  [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/kick-project/kick/blob/master/LICENSE)

-# Project Start -.kick
+# Kick

-Project Start .kick` is a cli tool to start a project using template boilerplates.
+`kick` is a cli tool to start a project using templates under version control or stored on local disk.

 # Quickstart

 Add a set of variables that will be used in your project.
 Variables are stored in `~/.env`.
-All the variables defined here are passed to templates along with all environment variables as `.Env.$VARIABLE`
+All the variables defined here are passed to templates along with all environment variables as `${VARIABLE}`

 `~/.env`
 ```dotenv